Tessa Noël: Character development and reception

 Tessa's death was seen by fans as a turning point in Highlander: The Series.
 It marked the first time that a regular character died in the show and would be followed by others.
 Horvath recalled that "it changed the tone of the show.
 It made Highlander the show where you couldn't be positive that the characters were safe because they were in the credits."
 Tessa's death also gave the show a pessimistic tone that influenced the remaining characters.
 Lineberger said, "Richie and Duncan relate to each other differently from now on, and Duncan is bereft of much of his joy [and] moodier as well.
 Tessa is no longer around to lighten him."

 Tessa remained extremely popular with the audience after her death, prompting the producers to develop the season two finale episode "Counterfeit" to bring her back in some way, at least temporarily.
 According to actor Stan Kirsch, Vandernoot did not realize her, or her character's, popularity before attending conventions.
 Adrian Paul said Vandernoot was surprised her character had so much influence on the show.

-In the two-part finale to series two, "Counterfeit" (1994), Vandervoort returned as the character Lisa Halle, a woman who undergoes plastic surgery and vocal training so she can resemble Tessa in voice and appearance.
+In the two-part finale to series two, "Counterfeit" (1994), Vandernoot returned as the character Lisa Halle, a woman who undergoes plastic surgery and vocal training so she can resemble Tessa in voice and appearance.
 Pretending to be Lisa Millon, a French artist with a striking resemblance to Tessa, she lures MacLeod into a false sense of security so his enemies can attack him when he's vulnerable.
-While playing Lisa, Vandervoort sometimes spoke with the character's "real" voice rather than the voice the villain used to imitate Tessa.
-This was achieved using automated dialogue replacement during post-production, with actor Meilani Paul providing Lisa's true voice.
+While playing Lisa, Vandernoot sometimes spoke with the character's "real" voice rather than the voice the villain used to imitate Tessa.
+This was achieved using automated dialogue replacement during post-production, with actress Meilani Paul (Adrian Paul's reallife wife from 1990 to 1997) providing Lisa's true voice and portrayed the character before surgery.

-Fans and critics enjoyed Vandervoort's return and she enjoyed playing a different type of character.
-Adrian Paul said Lisa Halle was fun for Vandervoort "to play a different character which was similar to Tessa but also had an evil intent to her."
+Fans and critics enjoyed Vandernoot's return and she enjoyed playing a different type of character.
+Adrian Paul said Lisa Halle was fun for Vandernoot "to play a different character which was similar to Tessa but also had an evil intent to her."

 Reviewing "Counterfeit", David M. Gutierrez of DVDVerdict.com wrote that "despite the fact that the having an exact twin of Tessa's pop up is flatly ludicrous, it plays out due to MacLeod's desire to have Tessa back overriding his sense of reason...
 [Vandernoot] looks like she enjoys playing the good/bad Lisa.
 Her triple performance as Tessa shows Vandernoot's range."
-Kathie Huddleston of Scifi.com said "a visit from Tessa in 'Counterfeit,' even an evil Tessa look-alike, is a welcome nod to a significant character from the first season, and it gave our boy Duncan a moment or two to reflect on his recent lost love."
+Kathie Huddleston of SciFi.com said "a visit from Tessa in 'Counterfeit,' even an evil Tessa look-alike, is a welcome nod to a significant character from the first season, and it gave our boy Duncan a moment or two to reflect on his recent lost love."